 San Diego PRIDE Pet Safety

-Today we kick off Pride in San Diego and it is going to be another record-breaking year for people visiting our town, attendees at the parade and walking in the parade all in support of our LGBTQ++ community!
+As we start celebrating PRIDE in San Diego, it is going to be another record-breaking year for people visiting our town, attendees at the parade, and walking in the parade, all in support of our LGBTQIA + community!

-A few things you’ll need to prepare for are loud noises, large crowds, and high temps.
+"The Paws Spot" has included a few things you’ll need to prepare for, including loud noises, large crowds, and high temps.

-According to the San Diego Pride council, this year our Pride parade is expecting 250,000 spectators and 276 organizations walking in the parade, including many pet rescue organizations and just people in general who want to walk with their dogs.
+This year, according to the San Diego Pride Council, our Pride parade is expecting over 300,000 spectators and hundreds of organizations walking in the parade, including many pet rescue organizations and just people in general who want to walk with their dogs.

 The parade is kicked off with Dikes on Bikes on some spectacular bikes, but they are very loud!
-Please make sure your pets are on-leash close to you, and not on retractable leashes.
-This keeps your pets close by if they try to run in fear of the loud bikes, and also from getting lost in the crowds of people which is also unnerving for many dogs.
-Please do not use retractable leashes as they can easily get caught around people’s legs and cause serious injury from burns, and also tripping people to the ground.
+Please make sure your pets are on-leash close to you and not on retractable leashes.
+This keeps your pets close by if they try to run in fear of the loud bikes and get lost in the crowds of people, which is also unnerving for many dogs.
+Please do not use retractable leashes as they can easily get caught around people’s legs, cause serious injury from burns, and tripping people to the ground.

-Make sure to observe safety of your pets, and parade goers.
+Make sure to observe the safety of your pets and parade-goers.

-This weekend San Diego is expected to have temperatures in the high 70’s which doesn't seem very hot, but you have to remember that air temperature is different than ground temperature.
-Saturday we are expected to be at 77 degrees.
-With an air temp of 77 degrees, the asphalt in the sun can be expected to reach 125 degrees or higher!
-This will definitely burn your pets’ paws (literally burning the skin of the pads off) causing extreme pain and possible infection.
+This weekend San Diego is expected to have high temperatures.
+Even if the air doesn't feel hot to you, please remember that air temperature is different than ground temperature.
+For example.... with an air temp of 77 degrees, the asphalt in the sun can be expected to reach 125 degrees or higher!
+This will definitely burn your pets’ paws (literally burning the skin of the pads off), causing extreme pain and possible infection.

-A good rule of thumb is to put the back of hand on the ground for 5 seconds.
-If you cannot keep it down you need to make sure that your dog’s paws don’t stay on the ground either.
+A good rule of thumb is to put the back of your hand on the ground for 5 seconds.
+If you cannot keep it down, you need to make sure that your dog’s paws don’t stay on the ground, either.

-For people with dogs walking, please make sure they were boots.
+For people with dogs walking, please make sure they wear boots.
 You can always have your dog wear these around the house to get used to wearing them at events.
 If at all possible, put your dogs in wagons, strollers, and slings.
-This keeps them up and off of the ground.
-Be sure if you have a wagon, to try and attach an umbrella for shade and of course, bring a lot of water for your pet to drink during the event.
+This keeps them up and off the ground.
+Be sure you have a wagon to try and attach an umbrella for shade, and of course, bring a lot of water for your pet to drink during the event.

-It is going to be such an amazing pet-friendly weekend celebrating Pride in San Diego but please make sure that you are prepared to ensure your pet is the safest and happiest throughout!
+It will be such an amazing pet-friendly weekend celebrating Pride in San Diego, but please make sure that you are prepared to ensure your pet is the safest and happiest throughout!

 Happy Pride from our founder